isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>21.
 How is the licence renewal application process like?</h5></summary>

 When a licence is due for renewal, the GoBusiness Licensing will send a reminder via email to the licensee.
 Upon timely submission of the licence renewal application, CSRO will proceed to review the application and the applicant will be notified of the outcome via the system.
-If the application is approved, the licensee will be required to make an ePayment via [GoBusiness Licensing](https://www.gobusiness.gov.sg/).
+If the application is approved, the licensee will be required to make an ePayment via <a target="\_blank" href="https://www.gobusiness.gov.sg/">GoBusiness Licensing</a>.
 </details>
 <details>
 <summary><h5>22.
 Are licensees able to renew the licences before obtaining the Cyber Trust Mark (“CTM”) Promoter (Tier 3) certification?</h5></summary>